ysdn2019/Graduates-List/graduates/matthew-alward.md

 ---
 path: /work/dting
 graduate: Matthew Alward
-mainimg: /assets/work/Alward_Matthew_web_main.png
+cover: /assets/work/Alward_Matthew_web_main.png
-thumbnailimg: /assets/work/Alward_Matthew_web_thumbnail.png
+thumbnail: /assets/work/Alward_Matthew_web_thumbnail.png
 title: D*ting
 groupmembers:
-fields: Branding, Book Design, Print
+category: Branding, Book Design, Print
 mediumdimensions: Book Design, 7" x 9"
 description: D*ting provides its readers with twenty-one tips on how to navigate homosexual dating.
 While it is targeted toward gay men who are seeking romantic relationships, it has been written in a way that others can still glean useful information from it regardless of sexual orientation.
 digitallink: